Bassem Amin: Personal life

 Amin graduated from the faculty of Medicine of the Tanta University in 2012.
-He is one of seven medical doctors who are also chess grandmasters (along with Alex Sherzer, Helmut Pfleger, Yona Kosashvili, Dan Zoler, Diego Valerga, and Muhammed Batuhan Daştan), the highest rated medical doctor and grandmaster, and the only medical doctor to have achieved a FIDE rating of 2700+.
+He is one of eight medical doctors who are also chess grandmasters (along with Alex Sherzer, Helmut Pfleger, Yona Kosashvili, Dan Zoler, Diego Valerga, Zhao Zong-Yuan and Muhammed Batuhan Daştan), the highest rated medical doctor and grandmaster, and the only medical doctor to have achieved a FIDE rating of 2700+.